Deborah Berke, Partner-in-Charge, Deborah Berke Partners

-Deborah Berke, FAIA, LEED AP heads the firm Deborah Berke & Partners Architects and is Professor (Adjunct) of Architectural Design at Yale University, a post she has held since 1987.
+Deborah Berke, FAIA, LEED AP heads the firm Deborah Berke Partners and is Dean of the Yale School of Architecture.
 Deeply committed to public service, she is a Founding Trustee of the Design Trust for Public Space in New York City and a Trustee of the Forum for Urban Design and a Trustee, serving as Vice President, of desigNYC.
 Over the past two decades, Deborah has served as Chair of the Board of Advisors, Buell Center for the Study of American Architecture at Columbia University, Trustee of the Brearley School, Vice President of the AIA New York Chapter, and a Trustee of the National Building Museum.
 She is the co-editor, with Steven Harris, of The Architecture of the Everyday, published by Princeton Architectural Press in 1997.
 In the fall of 2008, Yale University Press published a book focusing on the firm’s work — the first book on a contemporary American architect to be published by this esteemed academic press.
 It is simply titled Deborah Berke.
 Deborah is a graduate of the Rhode Island School of Design (B.F.A., 1975; B. Architecture, 1977), The City University of New York (M. Urban Planning in Urban Design, 1984), and in 2005 was awarded an Honorary Doctorate of Fine Arts from the Rhode Island School of Design.
 In 2012, Deborah became the first recipient of Berkeley-Rupp Architecture Professorship and Prize.

 Lucy Berman, Sigrid Rupp Trustee